MainKarl/Spiritual-Warrior/Information/Characters/Darean/active_skill.md

 ### Precise Hilt (25 - 25 - 20 MP)

-A Physical strike that does x0.8 - x1 - x1.2 damage to a target and reduce their defense and resistance by 15 - 20 - 25 % for 3 - 3 - 4 turns. *(one)*
+A physical strike that does x0.8 - x1 - x1.2 damage to a target and reduce their defense and resistance by 15 - 20 - 25 % for 3 - 3 - 4 turns. *(one)*

 ### Warrior Focus ( 0 - 0 - 0 MP)